chuckcwh/media_pop_int/README.md

-This is the interview code for Media Pop.
+This is the code for Media Pop interview.